If I would have to describe the whole ‘Koh Phi Phi experience’ in one word that word would be DISGUSTING.

 So I have something shameful to admit.
 And I never thought this sentence will leave my mouth.
 Ever.
 But… I’m tired of travelling.

 You say, whattttt?

 A lot of people tried to scare me before I went to Asia.
 They told me stories of tropical illnesses, food poisoning, diarrhoea, travel sickness, you name it.
 However, I wasn’t really scared of anything.
 I guess I am pretty naïve.
 The only thing I said before I left was ‘as long as I’ll be safe and healthy, I’ll be fine.’
 Well, I failed.
 I failed to take a good care of myself and it was scary.

-So it’s been almost a month since I started my backpacking trip around SE Asia and the other day me and my travel buddy Mel have been walking down the street in Langkawi and went ‘Oh my goodness this street doesn’t smell like sh*t’.
+So it’s been almost a month since I started my solo backpacking trip around South East Asia and the other day me and my travel buddy Mel have been walking down the street in Langkawi and went ‘Oh my goodness this street doesn’t smell like sh*t’.
 And we suddenly realised how many little things we started appreciating which we used to take for granted.
 Things like…

 So it’s been a week since I started my South East Asia trip and the other day I managed to bump into a couple Lithuanians.
 It’s funny how this encounter completely changed my view of travelling.
 The boys were crazy.
 They wanted to stay off the beaten track and purposely get themselves into such situations where they would have no clue what to do.
 I’m talking ‘life or death’ kind of situations.
 And they made me question is there a right way to backpack?